iainjreid/micro/packages/micro-curry/README.md

   console.log(cHelloToYou('Chuck')('Norris')); // "Hello, Chuck Norris!"
 ```

+### Known caveats

+For functions with an unknown arity, functions with rest parameters for example, currying is not possible without manually providing the expected number of arguments.
+Without this, the currying function will assume an arity of one, which might lead to hidden bugs in your code!

 ### Micro collection

 I've written a few of these micro libraries, check them out!